Lower Elementary (1st to 3rd grade)

-LAMB elementary students have the opportunity to work independently or in groups, and they have the option of choosing their own work within guidelines established by the Montessori teachers.
-This freedom builds students’ sense of independence at the same time that it promotes accountability and responsibility.
-Each student has an individual work plan which is used to track progress through the curriculum.
-Teachers make daily observations to take notes, provide students with feedback and guidance, and determine future lessons based on student interest.
+Lower Elementary students can work independently or in groups, and they may choose their own work within guidelines established by the teachers.
+This freedom within limits builds the students’ sense of independence.
+At the same time, it encourages accountability and responsibility.
+Each student has an individual work plan which tracks their progress through the curriculum.
+Teachers make daily observations, take notes, provide students with feedback and guidance, and determine future lessons based on the students’ interests.

-The Lower Elementary classrooms are dual language immersion, with the children and teachers learning and communicating in both English and Spanish.
-In general, the Spanish immersion work cycle takes place in the morning and the English immersion work cycle takes place in the afternoon.
-Students learn to speak, read, and write in both English and Spanish; they use cursive handwriting for Spanish and print for English.
-Students participate in weekly art, music, and physical education classes.
+The Lower Elementary communities are dual language immersion, with the students and teachers learning and communicating in both English and Spanish.
+Students learn to speak, read, and write in both English and Spanish.
+They use cursive handwriting for Spanish and print for English.
+Additionally, students participate in weekly art, music, technology, and physical education classes.

 Students in the Lower Elementary communities (ages 6-9 years old) use Montessori Cosmic Curriculum.
 Teachers at this level present stories, demonstrations, and charts--a set of materials and topics we call the Great Lessons.
 The subjects are interwoven to show connections among the fields of biology, botany, astronomy, math, language, geography, anthropology, music, social studies, art, and others.
 Students study how all l things on earth are interrelated.
 They practice using resources wisely and taking care of the environment.